Be Well Indiana

-Throughout this site, you’ll find information and resources compiled by the Indiana Division of Mental Health and Addiction designed to help Hoosiers stay connected and maintain their well-being.
-These resources have been validated by local and national experts to ensure that you have access to reliable information that you can trust.
+These resources have been compiled by the Indiana Division of Mental Health and Addiction designed to help Hoosiers stay connected and maintain their well-being.
+The information has been validated by local and national experts that you can trust.

 Indiana Unemployment Resource